Jonathan Northcroft: Personal life

 Since childhood Northcroft has been a supporter of Aberdeen FC.
 He followed the team while Alex Ferguson was manager.
 He grew up in a sporting household and was encouraged from an early age to take an active interest in football and cricket.
-As a footballer her became a valued regular midfielder for Stonehaven Juveniles and then Edinburgh University.
+As a footballer he became a valued regular midfielder for Stonehaven Juveniles and then Edinburgh University.
 In his professional life he has appeared many times for the Scottish Journalists' Eleven and was once 'Man of the Match' at Wembley when his team triumphed over their English counterparts.
 For his cricket he appeared for Aberdeen Colts and also for his father's team in Aberdeen, Balmoral CC.
 As an adult he was a regular for Sefton Sunday Elevens in Liverpool, where he acted as a consistent if underachieving, batsman, succeeding in getting into the forties many times but never managing to go any further.
 He was present to witness Botham's Headingley 'Miracle' in 1981.
 He now lives in Leicester, is married to Jan and is father to two daughters.